1bardesign/chitin/readme.md

 ### Q: What's the fastest way to start a new chitin project?

 This will be streamlined a lot once Chitin is ready for mass consumption!
+In particular, a combined (and optionally minified) build will be provided to cut down on the number of script tags.

 However, to get started now:

 - Create a new folder for your project.
+Be sure to give it a cool name!
+- Create an `assets/` folder in there for your sprites, sounds and data files.
-- Copy the `js/` and `assets/` folders.
+- Copy in the `js/` folder.
 - Remove your copied `js/example/` folder as you wont need it.
-- Add `minimal.html` into your project.
+- Copy `minimal.html` into your project; rename it as you see fit.
+- Open it and ensure you see "hello chitin!".
-- Open `main.js` and get coding.
+- Open `main.js` and get coding!

 ### Q: How fast is Chitin?